Imperialism: Italy

-After its second invasion of Ethiopia in 1936, Italy occupied Ethiopia until 1941.
+After its second invasion of Ethiopia in 1936, Italy occupied Ethiopia until 1941.The Italian Empire is generally considered to have reached its greatest territorial extent between 1936 and 1940, following the conquest of Ethiopia and the proclamation of Italian East Africa.
+During this period, Italy controlled Libya, Eritrea, Italian Somaliland, Ethiopia (as part of Italian East Africa), the Dodecanese Islands, and Albania, in addition to smaller concessions elsewhere.The Italian colonial project under Fascism was justified by a combination of nationalism, irredentism, and a so-called civilizing mission.
+The regime promoted the spread of Italian language, culture, and institutions in its colonies, presenting colonial expansion as a way to assert Italy's prestige and modernize the territories under its control.
+Italian authorities established administrative structures and educational institutions in the colonies to govern local populations and train an elite loyal to Italy.
+Schools for Italian settlers and selected local students were created, with curricula modeled on the Italian system, aiming to integrate the colonies culturally and politically into the empire.
+At its peak, the Italian Empire covered several million square kilometers in Africa and the Mediterranean, ruling over millions of inhabitants.
+This period coincided with the broader maximum territorial extent of the European imperial powers during the interwar years.
 In 1939, Italy invaded Albania and incorporated it into the Fascist state.
 During the Second World War (1939–1945), Italy occupied British Somaliland, parts of south-eastern France, western Egypt and most of Greece, but then lost those conquests and its African colonies, including Ethiopia, to the invading allied forces by 1943.
 It was forced in the peace treaty of 1947 to relinquish sovereignty over all its colonies.
 It was granted a trust to administer former Italian Somaliland under United Nations supervision in 1950.
 When Somalia became independent in 1960, Italy's eight-decade experiment with colonialism ended.